ultacc/simple-website-project/README.md

 # simple-website-project
-I made a simple  WIP website using notepad++, which involved using HTML and CSS.
+I made a simple WIP website using notepad++.
+I used notepad++ and coded in HTML and CSS.